|

 celebrate seasonal foods, learn about the diversity of foods around the world....

-• a world food café using local and seasonal organic food and herbs a new kind
+- a world food cafe using local and seasonal organic food and herbs a new kind

-of café to inspire people to try healthy, colourful and eclectic food straight from the
+of cafe to inspire people to try healthy, colourful and eclectic food straight from the

 garden or locally grown.
-The first café to help us see that we are what we eat, that different foods
+The first cafe to help us see that we are what we eat, that different foods

-• a food market and herbal pharmacy to buy foods that you see can growing and to see herbal medicines dispensed, buy specific remedies along with herbs, seeds, foods, books and equipment on herbal medicine
+- a food market and herbal pharmacy to buy foods that you can see growing and to see herbal medicines dispensed, buy specific remedies along with herbs, seeds, foods, books and equipment on herbal medicine

-• an education centre for the community for schools, families, patients, community
+- an education centre for the community for schools, families, patients, community

 groups and students to get hands on the preparation and use of healing food and